ilionx/qlabs-parkingsolution/ParkTimer.python/README.md

         GPIO.output(FLASH_LIGHT, GPIO.LOW)
 ```

-In the start method is a while True loop where we read the input of the IR Break of the flashlight and the stop gate.
+In the start method is a while loop where we read the input of the IR Break of the flashlight gate and the stop gate.
 First we check if the flashlight gate is interrupted, when it is interrupted we send a `GPIO.HIGH` to the flashlight, which will flash the flashlight.
 When it isn't interrupted we send `GPIO.LOW` to the flaslight to turn it off.

 ```
 display.set_value(parktimer.elapsed() + "")